On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Some solutions to Question

 \begin{proof}[Proof of Theorem \ref{irred-constr}]

 Let $r \geq 1$ and let $H$ be a transitive soluble subgroup of $S_r$.
-We will construct a transitive subgroup $G \cong T \wr H$ of $\Aff(V)$ where $V=\F_2^{3r}$, and we will show that the resulting pair of groups $(G,V)$ is an irreducible solution to Question \ref{main-qn}.
+We will construct a transitive subgroup $G \cong T \wr H$ of $\Aff(V)$ where $V=\F_2^{3r}$, and we will show that the resulting pair of groups $(G,V)$ is a solution to Question \ref{main-qn} such that $V$ contains no non-trivial proper $G$-admissible subgroup.
 We view elements of $\Aut(V)=\GL_{3r}(2)$ as block matrices, where each block is a $3 \times 3$ matrix over $\F_2$.
 Thus the elements of $\Aff(V) < \GL_{3r+1}(2)$ become block matrices in which each row (except the last) consists of $r$ blocks followed by a vector in $\F_2^3$.
 The final row of course consists of $3r$ zeros, followed by $1$.

 Let $J \leq \Aff(V)$ be the group of such block matrices of the form